Manoj-3868/Manoj-3868/README.md

 # Hi there, I'm Manoj K 👋

 Welcome to my GitHub profile!
-I'm a [Software Engineer] passionate about [your interests, technologies, or hobbies].
+I'm a Software Engineer.
 I love working on open-source projects, solving interesting challenges, and continuously learning new things.

 ## 👨‍💻 About Me